-- Elizabeth McCullough, born 20 October 1872 at Ballycowan, died 10 July 1878, and buried in Drumbo Church of Ireland graveyard, where there was still in 1966 a tombstone reading, “Erected by William McCullough in memory of his daughter Lizzie who died 10 July 1878 aged 6 years.”
+- Elizabeth McCullough, born 20 October 1872 at Ballycowan, died 10 July 1878, and buried in Drumbo Church of Ireland graveyard, where there was still in 1966 a gravestone reading, “Erected by William McCullough in memory of his daughter Lizzie who died 10 July 1878 aged 6 years.”

 - James McCullough, born 18 May 1875 at Belfast, living 1881 but probably died young, as his name was unknown to the children of his brother Thomas.
 At the time of his birth his parents were living at 19 Eureka Street, Belfast.

 - 3Thomas McCullough, born 7 August 1877 at Ballycowan.

 Mary McCullough, born 7 November 1879 at Ballycowan, baptized 11 December following in Drumbo parish church, still alive and unmarried in 1939.
 She is said to have at one time been a maidservant to two spinsters who dwelt at a large estate six miles from Stratford-on-Avon, Warwickshire.
 However, in 1939, she and her younger sister Jessie were running a guest-house at Stratford-on-Avon (see below).

-Henry McCullough, born 1881 (aged 1 month at the taking of the census of that year) at South Kensington, London (apparently while his parents where there temporarily), baptized 20 May following in the parish church of Holy Trinity, Upper Chelsea, Middlesex, living with his parents in 1901, when he is called a “groom.”
+Henry McCullough, born 14 March 1881 at South Kensington, London (apparently while his parents where there temporarily), baptized 20 May following in the parish church of Holy Trinity, Upper Chelsea, Middlesex, living with his parents in 1901, when he is called a “groom.”

 - Frederick McCullough, born 22 December 1887 at Ballycowan, baptized 8 January 1888 in Drumbo parish church, still living 1906 and probably considerably later, said to have died unmarried.
 His nephew, Reginald McCullough, was awaare that he was a “confidence man” but did not know the details.
 Emma McCullough brought the following item to our attention: